-obtained very quickly.
-Because the initial contour was close to the lumen boundary so φ did not undergo large shape change as it evolved.
-Therefore no regularizer function, used by Wang18 et al. to control the deviation in level-set function from its initial shape, was incorporated into the total energy functional in Eq.
+The φ_i of step 1.1 was obtained by applying a MATLAB[®] function, bwdist-Euclidean distance transform function, to the binary mask [as in Fig. 5(d)].
+The active contour was the zero level-set of the φ .
+Initial φ derived in this manner ensured that the initial contour was in close proximity to the lumen boundary, therefore, the lumen boundary can be obtained very quickly.
+Because the initial contour was close to the lumen boundary, φ did not undergo a large shape change as it evolved.
+Therefore, no regularizer function, used by Wang et al.18 to control the deviation in level-set function from its initial shape, was incorporated into the total energy functional in Eq.
 (12).
 The length penalizing regularizer function (\mathcal{L}) included in Eq.
 (12) controlled the smoothness of the contour.

-Figure 6 demonstrates the lumen segmentation process, using a lumen intensity-enhanced IV-OCT image.
-The binary mask required for initializing φ was generated using the histogram approach shown in Fig.5.
-The φ_i obtained from a different binary mask was used to demonstrate the active contour evolution and segmentation of the lumen in the presence of artefact.
-Figure 6(a) shows the zero level-set of the φ_i overlayed on the top of the image to be segmented.
-Small noisy contours that appear along with the larger contours, in Fig.6(a), were the artefacts in the binary mask.
-In actual implementation these small artefacts would be removed from the binary image through the morphological operations.
-As contour evolution progresses these noisy contours observed in Fig.6(a) disappears in Fig.6(b).
-N= 500 iterations were required to obtain the true lumen boundary.
-The final lumen contour in Fig.6(c) closely follows the lumen boundary.
-The lumen contour at the low-contrast region (marked by arrow in Fig.6(c)) also fitted its boundaries accurately.
-Though the lumen contour contained the guide-wire artefact (see, Fig.6(c)), this could be compensated by the method proposed in section 2.3.
-Curve evolution for the entire iteration, for Fig.6, can be seen in MOVIE1 file.
+Figure 6 demonstrates the lumen segmentation process using a lumen intensity-enhanced IV-OCT image.
+The binary mask required for initializing φ was generated using the histogram approach shown in Fig. 5.
+The φ_i obtained from a different binary mask was used to demonstrate the active contour evolution and segmentation of the lumen in the presence of artifacts.
+Figure 6(a) shows the zero level-set of the φ_i overlaid on the top of the image to be segmented.
+Small noisy contours that appear along with the larger contours, in Fig. 6(a), were artifacts in the binary mask.
+In actual implementation, these small artifacts would be removed from the binary image through the morphological operations.
+As contour evolution progresses, these noisy contours observed in Fig. 6(a) disappear in Fig. 6(b).
+N = 500iterations were required to obtain the true lumen boundary.
+The final lumen contour in Fig. 6(c) closely follows the lumen boundary.
+The lumen contour at the low-contrast region [marked by the arrow in Fig. 6(c)] also fit its boundaries accurately.
+Though the lumen contour contained the guide-wire artifact [see Fig. 6(c)], this could be compensated by the method proposed in Sec.
+2.3.

-Though in Fig.6, N=500 iterations were employed, generally ≤ 50 iterations were required.
-This is because the φ_i were usually determined from the same image so the initial contour was close the actual lumen contour.
+Although in Fig. 6, N = 500 iterations were employed, generally ≤ 50 iterations were required.
+This is because the φ_i was usually determined from the same image so the initial contour was close to the actual lumen contour.

-2.3 Guide-wire Correction using dynamic programming method
+2.3 Guide-Wire Correction Using Dynamic Programming Method